Virtual-Finland-Development/test-productizer/README.md

 Read more of the vscode devcontainers here: https://code.visualstudio.com/docs/remote/containers

 - Open the project folder as devcontainer
+- Browse the API-docs at http://localhost:8000/
-- In the container, start development with a terminal command `make dev`
+  - In the container, the default `postStartCommand` is set to `make dev` which should publish the endpoint

 ### Run locally with docker